Brice Schwab

-Brice Schwab is an American football offensive lineman in the National Football League (NFL) who is currently a free agent.
+Brice Schwab (born March 27, 1990) is an American former professional football offensive lineman in the National Football League (NFL).
 Schwab played college football at Arizona State.

-College Football
+College career

 Schwab played college football at Arizona State.
-Schwab also played for Palomar Junior College in San Marcos, CA.
+Schwab also played for Palomar Junior College in San Marcos, California.

 Professional career

 Tampa Bay Buccaneers

 On April 29, 2013, Schwab was signed as an undrafted free agent by the Tampa Bay Buccaneers.
 On July 31, 2013, Schwab was waived by the Tampa Bay Buccaneers.

 New England Patriots

 On August 2, 2013, Schwab was signed by the New England Patriots.
 He was released by the Patriots on August 28, 2013.